Cricket: Bangladesh V Sri Lanka 1st Test Scoreboard - UrduPoint

 Cricket: Bangladesh V Sri Lanka 1st Test Scoreboard

-Sylhet, (APP - UrduPoint / Pakistan Point News - 23rd Mar, 2024) Scoreboard at the end of Bangladesh's first innings on day two of the first Test against Sri Lanka at Sylhet International cricket Stadium on Saturday:
+Sylhet, (APP - UrduPoint / Pakistan Point News - 23rd Mar, 2024) Scoreboard at stumps on day two of the first Test between Bangladesh and Sri Lanka at the Sylhet International cricket Stadium on Saturday:

 Sri Lanka first innings 280 all out in 68 overs (D. de Silva 102, K. Mendis 102; K. Ahmed 3-72, N. Rana 3-87)